 Our study is one of the few studies evaluating the associations between anthropometry and CIMT, a valid clinical surrogate for atherosclerosis.
 WC and WHR were found to have moderate positive correlations with right, left, and average CIMT in this study.
-Ge et al found a positive significant association of WC and WHR with CIMT in a lean Asian population.
+Ge et al. found a positive significant association of WC and WHR with CIMT in a lean Asian population [17].
 BMI was found to have a weak positive correlation with right, left, and average CIMT in this study.
-One study also reported a weak positive correlation between BMI and CIMT, which was not statistically significant.17 Ge et al observed no association between BMI and CIMT,7 which may be due to the lower BMI of the participants recruited in their study.
+One study also reported a weak positive correlation between BMI and CIMT, which was not statistically significant [24].
+Ge et al. observed no association between BMI and CIMT [17], which may be due to the lower BMI of the participants recruited in their study.
 Stronger positive correlation with CIMT in WC and WHR than in BMI was observed in this study.
-Ge et al, and several studies conducted in different populations, 1,23,24,25,26 found WC and WHR but not BMI showed a positive significant association with CIMT.
-Caution is recommended while using BMI as a screening tool for detecting CVD risk, as abdominal adiposity may initiate atherosclerotic progress preceding enough weight gain to make a difference in BMI.
-A large European cohort study (EPIC) reported that the association of WC and WHR with the risk of death was stronger among participants with a lower BMI than among those with a high BMI.
-Correlations between BMI with right, left, and average CIMT in male was found to be stronger than in female in the present study.
-This may be explained by more hormonal influence of CIMT in female than in male, which in turn lessen the effect of BMI to CIMT in female.
+Ge et al, and several studies conducted in different populations [1][12][15][25][26], found WC and WHR but not BMI showed a positive significant association with CIMT.
+Caution is recommended while using BMI as a screening tool for detecting CVD risk, as abdominal adiposity may initiate atherosclerotic progress ahead of weight gain.
+This in turn affects the relationship between CIMT and BMI.
+A large European cohort study (EPIC) reported that the association of WC and WHR with the risk of death was stronger among participants with a lower BMI than among those with a higher BMI.
+Correlation between BMI with right, left, and average CIMT in male was found to be stronger than in female in the present study.
+This could partially be explained by the differential hormonal profile between male and female.
+Fat storage in men tends to be around the abdomen, whereas it tends to be around the lower body in women of childbearing age.

 Increase of CIMT with increasing age was observed in this study.
-This agreed with earlier findings in different studies carried out in different regions of Nigeria and Bangladesh.^{5,7,13,16,17,18} This is presumably due to the increased adaptive response of arterial wall to tensile stress in the absence of arteriosclerosis.17
+This agreed with earlier findings in different studies carried out in different regions of Nigeria and Bangladesh [17][19][23][24][27][28].
+This is presumably due to the increased adaptive response of arterial wall to tensile stress in the absence of arteriosclerosis [24].

-Correlations between age with right, left, and average CIMT in female was found to be stronger than in male.
-Several studies showed that endogenous estrogens protect against the atherosclerotic process, and the level of which has been known to decline with age.^{20,21} One study found that serum dehydroepiandrosterone (DHEA) and androgens in women declined with age, and that normal hormonal concentrations had no apparent negative effects on cardiovascular risk factors.
-Higher DHEA and androstenedione were found to be associated with lower carotid wall thickness.22
+Correlation between age with right, left, and average CIMT in female was found to be stronger than in male.
+Several studies showed that endogenous estrogens protect against the atherosclerotic process, and the level of which has been known to decline with age [29][30].
+One study found that serum dehydroepiandrosterone (DHEA) and androgens in women declined with age, and that normal hormonal concentrations had no apparent negative effects on cardiovascular risk factors.
+Higher DHEA and androstenedione were found to be associated with lower carotid wall thickness [31].